mlyean/kattis-tool/README.md

 ```
 kat test hello ./main.o
 ```
-Note that EXEC is the command to run your (already compiled) program.
+Note that `EXEC` is the command to run your (already compiled) program.

 The test cases are downloaded into `/tmp/kattis/`.
-If for some reason the test cases got corrupted (which should never happen, it would probably just fail), you can run `kat clean` to clear the downloads.
+If for some reason the test cases got corrupted (which should never happen, the download would probably just fail), you can run `kat clean` to clear the downloads.

 If the test cases were already downloaded and still exists, they will be reused on subsequent runs.

 You need an internet connection to download the test cases.
-You can download and cache the test cases for off-line use using `kat get ID`.
+You can download and cache the test cases off-line using `kat get ID`.

+## Ideas

+A list of features I may implement in the future:

+* Upload file directly from command line
+* Check floating point numbers to a certain accuracy